Ecwid/ecwid-api-docs/includes/_promo_api.md

 Response parameters in <strong>bold</strong> are mandatory
 </aside>

-# Advanced setup
+# User interface for discount rules

-Your application can allow merchants to specify their own promo rule combinations or any other user preferences you may require.
+You can create a user interface for merchants to specify their own promo rule combinations or any other user preferences you may require for your app.

-We recommend adding a new tab into the Ecwid Control Panel's Shipping settings for optimal experience - [Native applications](#native-applications) feature and the [Application storage](#application-storage) feature.
+We recommend adding a new tab into the Ecwid Control Panel's promotion section for optimal experience using the: [Native applications](#native-applications) feature and [Application storage](#application-storage) features.

 > Merchant settings example

 > ![Merchant settings example](https://don16obqbay2c.cloudfront.net/wp-content/uploads/shippingSettings-1468407629.png)

-**Settings**
+**Settings and User interface**

 First, set up a new tab in Ecwid Control Panel, which will serve as a settings page for your users.
 This tab will load a page from your server in an iframe in a separate tab of Ecwid Control Panel.
 See [Native Applications](#native-applications).